hodgman/locjson/readme.md

  I needed a simple, bare-bones, C++ JSON parser with no dependencies.
  This parser is written to be small and simple (LOC-JSON stands for lines of code), so it's likely slower than other parsers and has a coarser API.

+ If your project needs JSON parsing abilities, but you don't want to tie your users to any particular JSON-parser dependency, then this file is designed to act as a decent default.

  This library is also designed to be replacable.
 The `migration` directory
  contains: